Lamer87/Space_Engineers_DLC_unlocker/README.md

 Or download it from [MEGA.nz](https://mega.nz/file/OVATzSRQ#CK0PE4lREO5panNIModG2zLOZ0TXQl-jNMd5vc-0fBg)

 If some minor bug patches prevents proper operation of the game, let me know in the discussion tab.
-Otherwise, I will update the unlocker with the next major release.
+Otherwise, I will update the unlocker with the next major release (I'm currently not playing due to summer job).

 ---